 “I actually closed a mortgage with them [Quicken] earlier this year (2020), and I did have to go to the title office to close,” Says Herigstad.
 “But, I know more states are getting to the point where they’re starting to allow digital notaries, and I think once that becomes more common across all 50 states, that will move to where you can do it completely online.
 But, I think state laws are probably preventing that in somes cases right now.”

 Going into forbearance on your mortgage can seem like a no-brainer when you lose your job and you’re struggling to make ends meet.
 But what are the repercussions?

 Wohlner believes that before taking this decision, one must educate himself about what comes next.
 “Once the forbearance ends, or they get off forbearance, however that works, if they’re stuck with a huge lump-sum payment, they’re in just as bad a shape or worse as they were before, and God forbid they might actually lose their home.”

 He also explains that on the national level this practice may hurt the entire mortgage market if we’re headed towards mass unemployment, a long recession, etc.“Will this snowball, will we have another financial crisis?
 Will it be hard to get mortgages, which could put an end to the housing boom?”

 Are we in a housing bubble?

-Fixed mortgage rates have hit another all-time low for the eighth time this year, and it seems that we still haven’t seen the end of it.
+Fixed mortgage rates have hit another all-time low for the eighth time in 2020, and it seems that we still haven’t seen the end of it.
 Despite expectations, homeownership actually grew during the crisis, and so did the prices in most areas.